apache/flink/docs/content/docs/dev/table/sqlClient.md

 ```
 ### Starting the SQL Client CLI

 The SQL Client scripts are also located in the binary directory of Flink.
-[In the future](#limitations--future), a user will have two possibilities of starting the SQL Client CLI either by starting an embedded standalone process or by connecting to a remote SQL Client Gateway.
-At the moment only the `embedded` mode is supported, and default mode is `embedded`.
-You can start the CLI by calling:
+Users have two options for starting the SQL Client CLI, either by starting an embedded standalone process or by connecting to a remote [SQL Gateway]({{< ref "docs/dev/table/sql-gateway/overview" >}}).
+SQL Client default mode is `embedded`.

+You can start the CLI in embedded mode by calling:

 ```bash
 ./bin/sql-client.sh